33 BEST Places to Visit in BC (British Columbia)

 Besides its good looks, it’s known for incredible restaurants serving fresh, local food and for being an outdoor lover’s paradise.
 Many hiking, kayaking and camping adventures await on the outskirts of the city!

-Enjoy world-class attractions such as the Royal BC Museum, Craigdarroch Castle, Art Gallery of Greater Victoria, Miniature World, Victoria Bug Zoo and The Maritime Museum of British Columbia.
+While venturing around the city you can enjoy world-class attractions such as the Royal BC Museum, Craigdarroch Castle, Art Gallery of Greater Victoria, Miniature World, Victoria Bug Zoo, and The Maritime Museum of British Columbia.

-Jagged coastline, beautiful beaches, towering mountains, sparkling lakes, sprawling green spaces and plenty of sunshine are just some of the things the Sunshine Coast is known for.
-Within this 180 kilometer expanse of rainforest, you’ll enjoy a range of activities including hiking, biking and kayaking.
+Jagged coastline, beautiful beaches, towering mountains, sparkling lakes, sprawling green spaces and plenty of sunshine are some things the Sunshine Coast is known for.
+Within this 180-kilometer expanse of rainforest, you’ll enjoy a range of activities including hiking, biking, and kayaking.

 Several provincial parks are in the area, including Mount Richardson, Tetrahedron, and Spipiyus, which are wonderful to visit in the summer.

-Mount Garibaldi is the prominent feature in Garibaldi Provincial Park near Squamish but it’s also known for its distinct vegetation, wildlife, scenery and outdoor activities such as fishing, kayaking, climbing, biking, snowshoeing and hiking on more than 90 kilometers of trails.
+Mount Garibaldi is the prominent feature in Garibaldi Provincial Park near the small city of Squamish, but it’s also known for its distinct vegetation, wildlife, scenery, and outdoor activities.
+Garibaldi Provincial Park is an outdoor lovers dream with plenty of fishing, kayaking, climbing, biking, snowshoeing opportunities and more than 90 kilometers of hiking trails.

 One of the best things to do in British Columbia is tackle the steep climb to Garibaldi Lake and see where turquoise-coloured water is nestled between alpine mountains and a spectacular glacier as the backdrop.